Platopedia/platopedia.github.io/concepts/starthemes.md

 **This is just a concept.**

-Save and organize your profile themes for later use with pre-saved theme sets.
-Rather than equipping items individually, you can effortlessly switch between different combinations of themes that you have already saved.
-This feature would be incredibly convenient for users that are heavy into theming profiles.
+At present, the Gold Star only has one theme, appealing to some but not all.
+How about an option to purchase a variety of Star Themes using PIPs?
+That way, players can have more control over how they want their profiles to look.
+The optional themes would be available to those who already own the Gold Star, and they can simply swap the standard design for a new one that better fits them.

 <div class="linebreak"></div>

-<div class="content-image" data-url="/docs/assets/images/concepts/themesets1.png" data-width="600px" data-label=""></div>
+<div class="content-image" data-url="/docs/assets/images/concepts/starthemes1.png" data-width="600px" data-label=""></div>

 <div class="linebreak"></div>

-<div class="content-image" data-url="/docs/assets/images/concepts/themesets2.png" data-width="600px" data-label=""></div>
+<div class="content-image" data-url="/docs/assets/images/concepts/starthemes2.png" data-width="600px" data-label=""></div>

 <div class="linebreak"></div>